Finland in the Eurovision Song Contest 1978: National final

+In addition to the performances of the competing entries, the interval act featured Helena Vondráčková, the previous year's winner of Intervision Song Contest, performing "The Windmills of Your Mind" and "Honey Pie".

 At Eurovision

 On the night of the final Simola performed fourth in the running order following Italy and preceding Portugal.
+Simola was accompanied by Kalle Fält, Irma Tapio and Pepe Willberg as backing vocalists.
 The Finnish entry was conducted by Ossi Runne.
 Finland received two points from Norway and placed joint 18th (with Turkey) of the 20 entries.